Road surface marking: United Kingdom

 In the UK, the first "white line" road markings appeared on a number of dangerous bends on the London-Folkestone road at Ashford, Kent, in 1914.

-In England, the idea of painting a center white line was first experimented with in 1921 in Sutton Coldfield, Birmingham.
+In England, the idea of painting a centre white line was first experimented with in 1921 in Sutton Coldfield, Birmingham.
 Following complaints by residents over reckless driving and several collisions, the Sutton Coldfield Corporation decided to paint the line on Maney Corner in the area of Maney.

 In 1971, a correspondent for the Sutton Coldfield News wrote an article in the newspaper recalling the event.

 During World War II the Pedestrians Association lobbied for the government to make it safer for pedestrians to walk during the black out.
 As a result, white lines were painted on the sides of the road and pedestrians were allowed to use a small torch.

 Following the successful "white line" experiment at Ashford, Kent in 1914, the use of painted lines on UK roads grew dramatically during the 1920s.
 In 1926 official guidelines were issued by the Ministry of Transport that defined where and how white lines on roads should be used.
-A broken white line in the direction of travel, where the gaps are longer than the painted lines, indicates the center of the road and that there are no hazards specific to the design and layout of the road, i.e. no turnings, sharp bends ahead etc. A broken white line in which the gaps are shorter than the painted lines indicates an upcoming hazard.
+A broken white line in the direction of travel, where the gaps are longer than the painted lines, indicates the centre of the road and that there are no hazards specific to the design and layout of the road, i.e. no turnings, sharp bends ahead etc. A broken white line in which the gaps are shorter than the painted lines indicates an upcoming hazard.

 The Ministry of Transport experimented with double-line road markings for the first time on sections of the A20 and A3 during Easter in 1957.
 The markings were cautionary, and had no legal status at that time, but motorists were advised that ignoring them could weigh heavily against someone involved in an accident in their vicinity.
 Further, "it is in order, if safe to do so, to cross the lines only when the broken one is on your side.
 It is not in order to cross when the solid line is on your side or to park there."
 Despite the instruction about parking, it was observed that nine bus stops were located inside prohibited parking areas.